mit-plv/bedrock2/README.md

 Open an exported file and the corresponding Coq file next to each other, eg by running `emacs memset_exported.h memset.v`, and observe that the `.h` file is the same as the `.v` file except for a prefix consisting of a few `#include` directives and an opening comment `/**.`.

-#### 2. LiveVerif programs can be compiled with GCC (§3.1.1)
+#### 2. LiveVerif files can be compiled with GCC (§3.1.1)

 `cd` into `LiveVerif/src/LiveVerifExamples` and run `make clean`.
 Then, to turn the `.v` files into `.h` files and compile and run them, run `make`.
 It prints the commands that it executes to the terminal.
-For each `FILE`, it should print the following commands:
+For each `FILE`, it should print and execute the following commands:

 ```
 cat prelude.h.snippet FILE.v > FILE_exported.h